confluentinc/examples/ccloud/docs/beginner-cloud.rst

 <https://docs.confluent.io/current/cloud/cli/install.html>`__ to interact with
 your `Confluent Cloud <https://confluent.cloud/login>`__ cluster.

-With `start.sh <start.sh>`__, a fully scripted demo that shows you how to interact with |ccloud|, you can complete the following workflow in about 8 minutes using the |ccloud| CLI:
+With :devx-examples:`start.sh|ccloud/beginner-cloud/start.sh`, a fully scripted demo that shows you how to interact with |ccloud|, you can complete the following workflow in about 8 minutes using the |ccloud| CLI:

-..
-I'm guessing the user needs this particular start.sh script --> examples/ccloud/beginner-cloud/start.sh

 -  `Create a new environment and specify it as the default`_
 -  `Create a new Kafka cluster and specify it as the default`_